UrbanCode/Templates-UCD/Docker/componenttemplates/README.md

 [Docker Source Config](https://developer.ibm.com/urbancode/plugin/dockersourceconfig-ibmucd/)

 ### Docker Template
 Summary: Our supported Docker Template used in our [Docker](https://developer.ibm.com/urbancode/2016/03/21/docker-deployments-for-the-enterprise/) and [Docker Compose](https://developer.ibm.com/urbancode/2016/11/23/docker-compose-deployments-enterprise/) blog posts.
 This template provides basic processes and configuration for public Docker images.
-Combined with the Docker Compose and Docker Application templates, these configurations demonstrate the best practices of Docker Compose deployments through IBM UrbanCode Deploy.
+Combined with the Docker Compose and Docker Application templates, these configurations demonstrate the best practices of Docker Compose deployments through UrbanCode Deploy.
 This template can also be found in our [Docker Automation plug-in](https://developer.ibm.com/urbancode/plugin/docker-2/).

 ### Docker Compose Template
 Summary: This is our supported Docker Compose Template used in our [Docker Compose blog post](https://developer.ibm.com/urbancode/2016/11/23/docker-compose-deployments-enterprise/).
 Use this image to properly handle and deploy Docker images through a docker-compose.yml file.
-Combined with the Docker and Docker Application templates, these configurations demonstrate the best practices of Docker Compose deployments through IBM UrbanCode Deploy.
+Combined with the Docker and Docker Application templates, these configurations demonstrate the best practices of Docker Compose deployments through UrbanCode Deploy.

 ### Docker ICS Template